 This pays to fix your vehicle from damage from colliding with a stationary object or other vehicle.
 A deductible applies and then insurance will cover the remainder.

-Collision coverage protects against things like crashing into a building, hitting a mailbox and driving through your garage door.
-Collision is rather expensive coverage, so analyze the benefit of dropping coverage from vehicles that are older.
+Collision coverage protects you against things like crashing into a building, hitting a mailbox and driving through your garage door.
+Collision is rather expensive coverage, so analyze the benefit of dropping coverage for vehicles that are older.
 Drivers also have the option to increase the deductible in order to get cheaper collision rates.

 Uninsured/Underinsured Motorist (UM/UIM)